Seven Acting Exercises To Do Alone

 2. How do I feel

-One of my favorite back on acting is “No Acting Please” by Eric Morris (Check On Amazon).
+One of my favourite back on acting is “No Acting Please” by Eric Morris (click here to get it now from Amazon).
 When it comes to sense memory, Eric is an absolute master.
 He believes that an actor can use all senses only if the actor’s instrument is perfectly tuned.

 What does he mean by that an actor’s body is just like an instrument which has to be tuned in order to function perfectly.
 But our day today lives affect us even on the stage or in a scene.
 This is the worst thing to have when you want truthful performance.